C-metric in a (nut)shell: Class : Particle pushed by a strut

 In~\autoref{fig:Class Ic} \textbf{(c)} and \textbf{(d)}, we plot the shell energy density $\rho$ and pressure $p$.
 The energy density and pressure may take any sign and increase with $M$.
 When the energy density and pressure are negative, they are maximised where the string meets the shell at $\phi=\pi$, whereas when the energy density and pressure are positive, they are maximised around $\phi=0$.
 For $M=\Mmin$, we have cut off the graph of the energy density so as to depict the other curves clearly; the energy density decreases, reaching a minimum at $\phi=0$ before increasing.
 As predicted in~\eqref{eqn:large M SE}, the energy density and pressure are positive for large values of $M$, as $\wt{M}\to\wt{M}_{\mrm{max}}$.
 We recall that $p(\phi)\to\infty$ as $\wt{M}\to\wt{M}_{\mrm{max}}$, hence this curve is not shown.

-As the exterior spacetime mass $M$ varies, we find both physical and unphysical solutions, depicted in~\autoref{fig:Class Ic}~\textbf{(c)}.
-Between the physical ($\rho>0$) and unphysical ($\rho<0$) shells, there exists a critical mass parameter $M_{\mrm{crit}}$ for which the stress energy of the shell vanishes
+As the exterior spacetime mass $M$ varies, we find both physical ($\rho>0$) and unphysical ($\rho<0$) solutions, depicted in~\autoref{fig:Class Ic}~\textbf{(c)}.
+The physical and unphysical shells are separated by a critical mass parameter $M_{\mrm{crit}}$, for which the stress energy of the shell --- both the energy density and pressure --- vanishes,

 In this case, physically there is no shell.
 However, the shell radial and angular functions are still regular for this critical exterior mass.
-We may therefore interpret this solution as a spacetime consisting of an accelerated black hole, pulled by a finite-length string at the end of which lies a point particle with mass $\mu_\pi$~\eqref{eqn:defect mass}.
-The strong energy condition holds only for $M>M_{\mrm{crit}}$.
+We may therefore interpret this solution with $M=M_{\mrm{crit}}$ as a spacetime consisting of an accelerated black hole, pulled by a finite-length string at the end of which lies a point particle with mass $\mu_\pi$~\eqref{eqn:defect mass}.
+The NEC, WEC, and SEC are respected for $M>M_{\mrm{crit}}$.

+In~\autoref{fig:Class Ic}~\textbf{(e)} and~\textbf{(f)}, we plot the squared speed of sound $c_s^2$ and the ratio of pressure and energy density as functions of the shell's intrinsic coordinate $\phi$.
+When $c_s^2\leq1$, the stress energy is causal and when $p/\rho\leq1$ with $\rho\geq0$, the stress energy satisfies the DEC.
+We find that the squared speed of sound and ratio $p/\rho$ behave similarly.
+Furthermore, we find that positive stress energy ($M>M_{\mrm{crit}}$) violates causality and the DEC.
+This aligns with the intuition of Section~\ref{sec: A zero limit} that any black-hole solution surrounded by a shell with positive stress energy must have superluminal stress energy.

-In~\autoref{fig:Class Ic mu pi}, we plot the mass of the point particle at the end of the string as a function of the exterior mass parameter $M$.
+In~\autoref{fig:Class Ic mu pi}, we plot the DJ'tH mass of the point particle at the end of the string as a function of the exterior mass parameter $M$.
 We find that the mass is negative for all values of $M$, indicating an angular excess at $\phi=\pm\pi$.
-As $\wt{M}\to\wt{M}_{\mrm{max}}$ ($M\to\infty$), we see $\mu_\pi\to0$.
-The negative mass of the point particle is in line with the negative tension of the string at $\phi=\pm\pi$ in the Class $\mrm{I}_{\mrm{pushed}}$ spacetimes, which include the Class $\mrm{I}_{\mrm{C}}$ solution.
+As $M\to\infty$, we see $\mu_\pi\to0$.
+The point particle has negative mass, in contrast to the positive tension of the string.